Professor Sues U of Florida Over COVID-19

 A professor is suing the University of Florida in federal court for suppressing his free speech rights, The Gainesville Sun reported.

-Richard Burt, of the English department, said that administrators offered conflicting and shifting demands for in-person classes at the start of the fall term, barred him from discussing COVID-19 with his students and ordered him to undergo a mental exam when he pushed back.
+Richard Burt, of the Florida English department, said that administrators offered conflicting and shifting demands for in-person classes at the start of the fall term, barred him from discussing COVID-19 with his students, and ordered him to undergo a mental exam when he pushed back.

 His suit seeks unspecified monetary damages and an order from the court blocking administrators from limiting his rights to free speech.